samhillman/first-contributions/rstudio-tutorial.md

 ## Create a branch

-Click the new branch button.
+In the "Git" tab in the top-right panel, click the "new branch" button.

 <img width="500" src="assets/rstudio-new-branch-button.png" alt="Create a new branch"  style = "display: inline;"  />
 <br/>